google/tracing-framework/docs/options.md

 The frequency, in milliseconds, to flush data buffers or 0 to prevent automatic flushing.

+### wtf.trace.disableProviders

+When set to true all providers and global hooks will be disabled.
+This is useful when including the tracing script to do file manipulation/etc.

 ### wtf.trace.provider.*

 Each event provider can be toggled here to allow for the choice of which kind of events to include in the stream or the fidelity of the events added.

-#### wtf.trace.provider.browser
+#### wtf.trace.provider.chromeDebug

-Set `wtf.trace.provider.browser` to 1+ to enable the events.
-This will use a variety of means to attempt to gather javascript runtime events, such as garbage collections, JIT activity, etc. This functionality relies on the injector extension or custom builds of Chromium.
+Set `wtf.trace.provider.chromeDebug` to 1+ to enable the events.
+This will use a variety of means to attempt to gather Javascript runtime events, such as garbage collections, JIT activity, etc. This functionality relies on the injector extension or custom builds of Chromium.
 It introduces some overhead, such as an additional 0.1ms per XHR open/send.